 The Bedford College Group Students' Union at Tresham is run by students for students enhancing your student journey.
 The Students' Union works in partnership with the college, driving for outstanding teaching and learning, services and facilities.
 It is run by an elected team of students who work closely with the College Student Services team.
-The Students' Union work with the College to make sure your voice is heard, your views understood and changes are made.
-The Students' Union also puts on events, both educational and social, keeps you up to speed on national issues of concern to all students and supports a number of student chosen charities over the year.
+The Students' Union work

-All students are also able to purchase the NUS Extra student discount card which costs £12 and gives you great discounts with local and national retailers.
-The card also secures discounted admission at many theatres, cinemas, museums, art galleries, music events and festivals.
+All students are also able to purchase the NUS TOTUM student discount card which gives you great discounts with local and national retailers.
+The card also secures discounted admission at many theatres, cinemas, museums, art galleries, music events and festivals